 The Rebbe instituted that all men, women, children, and even newborns (health permitting), attend Shule to hear the Aseres Hadibros.
-The congregation stands during the reading of the Aseres Hadibros, facing the Sefer Torah.
+The congregation stands and faces the Sefer Torah while the Aseres Hadibros is read.

 The first day's Maftir is given to a learned and prominent individual, due to the special significance of this Haftorah.
 The congregants read along in an undertone, and some have the custom to stand up while reading it.